Managing Reflux — Why Lifestyle Still Matters

 High-Fat Meals

 Fat requires bile for proper digestion.
-If bile flow from the liver and gallbladder is sluggish — often due to low acid or chronic stress — the stomach must hold food longer until the small intestine is ready.
+If bile flow from the liver and gallbladder is sluggish — often due to low acid (continual PPI Use or otherwise) or due to chronic stress — the stomach may hold food longer until the small intestine is ready.

 Caffeine, Alcohol, Chocolate, Peppermint, Tomato, and Citrus

-These favourites all relax the LES.
+These favourites all relax the lower oesophageal sphincter (LES) for some people.
 Timing and context matter — a coffee on an empty stomach or prosecco after a heavy meal are classic reflux triggers.

 Late-Night Eating